UNICEF’s role in Israel and Gaza

 UNICEF has been supporting Palestinian children in the West Bank and the Gaza Strip since the early 1980’s.
 Following the establishment of the Palestinian Authority in 1994, UNICEF appointed its first Special Representative to serve Palestinian children.

 With staff in Jerusalem and the Gaza Strip, we work to fulfil children’s rights and provide them with critical services and care.
-Our teams help keep children connected to water and sanitation, education, health care and protection services, while supporting social policy programmes that shield children from the lifelong consequences of poverty and exclusion.
+Our teams help keep children connected to water and sanitation, education, health care and protection services, while supporting social policy programs that shield children from the lifelong consequences of poverty and exclusion.

 Learn more about UNICEF’s humanitarian response in Gaza here.